What is Meant by the Saying Love and Light?

 Let’s Put this Together, Shall We?

-‘May love always keep you tethered to the One of all that is and light grace your being’.
+‘May love always keep your spirit entangled to the One and light grace your physical being’.

 What’s your take on this adage?
 Do you use it?
 Does it get your heckles up?
-What does it mean for you?
+What does it mean to you?